 In our daily huddles, I told the shift managers they needed to ring every person who'd hung up in frustration the previous day and apologise that they hadn't got through.
 You can imagine how that went down!
-We got rid of triaging and within three months, the onhold time dropped from an average of 2.5 minutes to 17 seconds.
+Within three months, the on-hold time dropped from an average of 2.5 minutes to 17 seconds.
 Our goal was to answer every call within three rings and have zero abandonments.
 It's amazing what you can achieve with daily focus.